httpwg/wg-materials/ietf90/minutes.md

 Andrew Hutton: Use in the WebRTC environment

-Martin: All we need is a TCP connection when fireall policy permits it.
+Martin: All we need is a TCP connection when firewall policy permits it.
 Be able to say "This is a WebRTC flow"

 Ted: The WebRTC WG can adopt this